 - promoting communication between researchers and the people of the communities in which they work;

 - promoting public awareness of the importance of science, technology and indigenous knowledge;

 - fostering a scientific community within the NWT which recognizes and uses the traditional knowledge of northern aboriginal peoples;

 - making scientific and traditional knowledge available to people of the NWT; and

 - supporting or conducting research which contributes to the social, cultural and economic prosperity of the people of the NWT.

-ARI provides its services through our three research offices: our headquarters and the Western Arctic Research Centre in Inuvik, the North Slave Research Centre in Yellowknife and the South Slave Research Centre in Fort Smith.
+ARI provides its services through our three research offices: our headquarters and the Western Arctic Research Centre in Inuvik, the South Slave Research Centre in Fort Smith, and the North Slave Research Centre in Yellowknife.